Record Guaíba: History

 Relations between the two had deteriorated after the Rio Grande do Sul station refused to meet the standards required by the network in its local programming, and also after an unsuccessful attempt to purchase TV Pampa and other outlets from Rede Pampa de Comunicação, which motivated the network to look for a new partnership.
 However, unlike the Porto Alegre broadcaster, Record continued to maintain its affiliation with the components of Rede Pampa in the interior of the state (TV Pampa Norte de Carazinho, TV Pampa Centro de Santa Maria and TV Pampa Sul de Pelotas) through a secondary agreement expected to run until 2009.

 On March 16, Grupo Record executive Jerônimo Alves Ferreira was officially presented as the new CEO of the acquired vehicles, which came under his command on March 20.
 With the change of control of TV Guaíba, an investment plan was drawn up that involved the installation of state-of-the-art equipment, construction of a modern newsroom and the hiring of professionals specialized in the technical, commercial and journalistic areas of the other competitors.

 Channel 2 aired its independent programming for the last time on June 30, and the last program shown as TV Guaíba was Musical (airing The Caliph of Baghdad from the Transtel catalog).
 Minutes before midnight on July 1, the station aired its traditional sign-on and sign-off video of with images of Rio Grande do Sul to the sound of an instrumental version of "Gauchinha Bem Querer", composed by Tito Madi.
 Then, a slide went live with a countdown to the debut of TV Record Rio Grande do Sul, with orchestrated music playing and carrying the following message: "Vem aí a TV dos Gaúchos".
 At noon, a special program was broadcast presenting the new programming to viewers in Rio Grande do Sul, and then the program Tudo É Possível was shown.
-On the same day, TV Pampa Porto Alegre returned to broadcasting RedeTV! programming.
+On the same day, TV Pampa Porto Alegre returned to broadcast RedeTV!'s programming.

 On November 14, 2024, eyeing a greater reapproach to the local public, Record RS abandoned the 2007 nomenclature and became Record Guaíba, bringing back its founding name.
 The announcement was made during Rio Grande Record, which had the presence of advertisers, personalities and presenters of the station.
 The change eyed at approaching the old phase as an independent station as well as its current phase as a Record O&O, while also approaching its public more to its local programming.
 Aside from the rename, «Rio Grande no Ar, which came at the start of its affiliation with Record, was renamed Guaíba no Ar, giving more emphasis to the return of the classic nomenclature.